Reinforcement Learning in Practice: Opportunities and Challenges: Challenges

 \subsection{More Challenges}

-As illustrated in Figure~\ref{issues}, there are many more important topics, of which we only mention a few briefly in the following.\footnote{Admittedly, topics like bandits, exploration, explainability are worth more discussions.}
+As illustrated in Figure~\ref{issues}, there are many more important topics, like sample efficiency, credit assignment, which are discussed explicitly or implicitly in other sub-sections, as well as collective intelligence~\citep{Millhouse2021}, evolution~\citep{Salimans2017evolution, Lehman2020, Ridley2015}, etc. See \cite{Levine2021} for a discussion about real world RL.
+We discuss a few topics briefly in the following.

-Bandits appear as the most mature techniques in RL.
-We refer readers to a paper on contextual bandits with real life results~\citep{Li2010} and a recent book~\citep{Lattimore2018}.

-Exploration vs exploitation is a fundamental tradeoff for any RL algorithm.
-We refer readers to a survey~\citep{Li2012exploration} and a recent blog~\citep{Weng2020exploration}.